mingchai/custom-broker-CRM/README.md

 ## Known Issues
 * chat feature not fully functional on deployed site (console message: 'Error: can't connect to twilsock');
     * Status: under investigation
-* Twilio trial account in effect; unverified numbers cannot be dialed at this time
+* ~Twilio trial account in effect; unverified numbers cannot be dialed at this time~
-    * Status: live phone number pending
+    * Status: ~live phone number pending~  Resolved - create a client profile with your information to experience click-to-call feature